aptible/www.aptible.com/source/legal/terms-of-service.md

 6. You will abide by the [Acceptable Use Policy].
 7. You will abide by the restrictions in our [Support Policy] and [Security Policy] on how the Services may be implemented.
 8. You will remit payment timely for the Services, as specified in the [Billing Policy] and any purchase order you may execute.
+9. If you are using the Services to process HIPAA PHI, you must have a valid, signed Business Associate Agreement with Aptible and have applied the required security configurations and controls as specified in that agreement.
+10. If you are using the Services to process GDPR personal data, you must have a valid, signed Privacy Shield Addendum with Aptible and have applied the required security configurations and controls as specified in that agreement.

 **B. Unauthorized uses.** You will not violate, and will not allow third parties under your control to violate, our [Acceptable Use Policy] or other policies.